fenago/kafka-training/lab_guides/md/kafka-avro-lab7-1.md

 Avro provides fast, compact data serialization.
 It supports data structures like Records, Maps, Array, and basic types.
 You can use it direct or use Code Generation.
-Avro allows schema support to Kafka which we will demonstrate in another article.